WiIIiam278/HuskTowns/docs/Towns.md

 If you wish to allow members from outside your town to teleport to your town spawn, use `/town privacy public` to make the spawn public.
 Anyone can then use `/town spawn <name>` to pay a visit.

 ## 5. Town relations
-If you have [[Town Relations]] enabled, you can set relations with other towns on the server using the `/town relations` command.
+If you have [[Relations]] enabled, you can set relations with other towns on the server using the `/town relations` command.